wangyan100/springbootexamples/spring-boot-acutrator/README.md

 - start elastichsearch and SpringBootApplication, you could use Actuator as below to monitor Application running status as below shown
   ![3](./screenshot/3.png)

-- it shows application info
+- it shows application info, which is configured at application.properties
   ![4](./screenshot/4.png)

 - it shows elasticsearch status , diskspace and so on.